 We previously executed various registration rights agreements with certain entities and individuals, including former controlling shareholders, in connection with private placements of our securities.
 Registration rights with respect to a majority of the ordinary shares held by our current controlling shareholders were assigned from certain holders of such registration rights to our controlling shareholders, subject to the undertaking of the assignees to be bound by and subject to the terms and conditions of the registration rights agreement.
 In September 2014, we received a demand for registration from several shareholders, including our controlling shareholders, and filed a registration statement on Form F-3 with covering the resale of 6,421,545, currently approximately 50% of our ordinary shares, which became effective on November 17, 2014.
-In June 2020 and January 2025, we received additional demands to maintain the registration statement effective pursuant to the terms of the registration statement enable our controlling shareholders to sell a significant portion of our ordinary shares without restrictions, which could result in a change of control of Ellomay or in us ceasing to be a "controlled company" for purposes of the NYSE American LLC rules.
+In June 2020 and January 2025, we received additional demands to maintain the registration statement effective pursuant to the terms of the registration rights agreement dated September 12, 2005.
+The registration of the shares included in this registration statement enable our controlling shareholders to sell a significant portion of our ordinary shares without restrictions, which could result in a change of control of Ellomay or in us ceasing to be a "controlled company" for purposes of the NYSE American LLC rules.
 For more information see "Item 16.G: Corporate Governance."